Table of Contents

 In this example, the IPS helped to protect the organization’s network and systems by identifying and preventing an unauthorized access attempt before it could cause harm.

-Working Of Intrusion prevention systems (IPS)
+Working of Intrusion prevention systems

 Intrusion prevention systems (IPS) work by monitoring network and system activities for malicious activity and taking action to prevent any detected threats.
 Here is a general overview of how IPS works: